Yext (NYSE:YEXT) Issues FY 2023 Earnings Guidance

 Yext (NYSE:YEXT – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of -$0.12–$0.10 for the period, compared to the consensus EPS estimate of -$0.16.
 The company issued revenue guidance of $399.30 million-$403.30 million, compared to the consensus revenue estimate of $406.12 million.
 Yext also updated its Q2 2023 guidance to -$0.06–$0.05 EPS.

-Yext (NYSE:YEXT – Get Rating) last issued its quarterly earnings data on Wednesday, June 8th.
-The company reported ($0.06) earnings per share for the quarter, topping the consensus estimate of ($0.07) by $0.01.
-The firm had revenue of $98.80 million for the quarter, compared to analysts’ expectations of $96.71 million.
+Yext (NYSE:YEXT – Get Rating) last posted its quarterly earnings results on Wednesday, June 8th.
+The company reported ($0.20) EPS for the quarter, topping analysts’ consensus estimates of ($0.22) by $0.02.
+The company had revenue of $98.80 million for the quarter, compared to analysts’ expectations of $96.71 million.
 Yext had a negative net margin of 25.53% and a negative return on equity of 49.72%.
-The company’s quarterly revenue was up 7.4% compared to the same quarter last year.
-During the same period in the prior year, the firm earned ($0.14) earnings per share.
-As a group, equities analysts anticipate that Yext will post -0.69 EPS for the current year.
+Yext’s revenue was up 7.4% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted ($0.14) EPS.
+As a group, sell-side analysts anticipate that Yext will post -0.69 EPS for the current year.

 Yext Company Profile (Get Rating)